-Obviously this Act provides only a potential source of recovery for injured plaintiff, and does not guarantee that the drinking establishment will be held liable.
-The plaintiff has the burden of proof by preponderance of the evidence that the stated elements exist.
-This may be a difficult task to establish in trial, so competent legal representation for the plaintiff is essential.
+This Act provides only a potential source of recovery for the injured plaintiff and does not guarantee that the drinking establishment will be held liable.
+The plaintiff has the burden of proof by a preponderance of the evidence that the stated elements exist.
+This may be difficult to establish in the trial, so competent legal representation for the plaintiff is essential.

 Does the Dram Shop Act apply to private individuals?

 The short answer to this question is “generally no.”